Texas Tech University

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and a standardized approach regarding self-supporting and off-campus courses taught in state, as required in Chapter 4, Subchapter Q of the Texas Higher Education Coordinating Board Rules and Regulations - Approval of Off-Campus and Self-Supporting Courses and Programs for Public Institutions.

-REVIEW: This OP will be reviewed in October of odd-numbered years by the Vice Provost for Texas Tech Online or designee with substantive revisions presented to the Provost and Senior Vice President (PSVP).
+REVIEW: This OP will be reviewed every two years after publication by the Vice Provost for Texas Tech Online or designee with substantive revisions presented to the Provost and Senior Vice President (PSVP).

 POLICY/PROCEDURE